Atlanta Dream: Media coverage and social media

-Currently, some Dream games are broadcast on Bally Sports Southeast and Bally Sports South.
-Some Dream games are broadcast nationally on ESPN, ESPN2, ABC, Ion Television, CBS and CBS Sports Network.
+All Dream games are broadcast across WANF-TV, WPCH-TV & Peachtree Sports Network (except for national exclusives).

+Some Dream games are broadcast nationally on ESPN, ESPN2, ABC, Ion Television, CBS, NBC, Amazon Prime Video, USA, NBCSN, and NBA TV.

-In late 2024/early 2025, the team gained publicity as a video of a young man dancing courtside at an Atlanta Dream game went viral on social media platforms Instagram and TikTok.
-The meme was dubiously nicknamed "chopped chin", in reference to the man's elongated chin.
+In late 2024/early 2025, the team gained publicity as a video of Angel Wiley (the stepson of Dream Co-Owner Renee Montgomery) dancing courtside at an Atlanta Dream game went viral on social media platforms Instagram and TikTok.
+The meme was dubiously nicknamed "chopped chin", in reference to the his elongated chin.